 A survey of modern plant physiology, including the study of photosynthesis, metabolism of organic materials, water relations, inorganic nutrition, plant growth regulators, and plant movements.
 Two (2) lectures and one (1) two-hour laboratory period per week.
-Prerequisites: BIOL-101, BIOL-102.
-Credit, three hours.

 AGRI -206.
 INTRODUCTION TO ANIMAL SCIENCE